TANUSHREENEGI-DEV/resume-landing/README.md

 - Success stories/testimonials
 - FAQ section using `<details>` and `<summary>`
 - Responsive footer
-- Current year displayed automatically using JavaScript
+- Automatically displays the current year using JavaScript

 ---